RealJyxen/RealJyxen/README.md

 - ╭── ⋅ 🤍 ⋅ ── ✧🤍✧ ── ⋅ 🤍 ⋅ ──╮
 - 🔗NullUnit Link : https://discord.com/oauth2/authorize?client_id=1395932720995237928&permissions=8&integration_type=0&scope=bot
 - 🔧Basic Commands:
 - /ban   : Ban user in the server
 - /kick  : Kick user from the server
 - /mute  : Mute user in the server
 - /hug   : Hug someone in the server
+- /punch : Punch someone in the server
+- /slap  : Slap someone in the server
 - ╰── ⋅ 🤍 ⋅ ── ✧🤍✧ ── ⋅ 🤍 ⋅ ──╯

 # 👩‍💻 Tech Skills